Menopause Joint Pain & MSM: Causes and Treatment

 Joint pain can vary in intensity as well.
 As with other menopause symptoms, there are good and bad days.

-What Time of Day Is Joint Pain the Worst?
+What Time of Day Is Menopausal Joint Stiffness the Worst?

 Trying to lose weight can be difficult under any circumstance, and the effects of menopause can sometimes make it seem like a fruitless endeavor.
 When it comes to joint pain relief, however, shedding excess weight can help take significant stress off of your body.
 The knees and hips are especially vulnerable to the stress of body weight, and if the cartilage in your joints has also worn away with age, menopausal joint pain can have serious effects on those areas.